Unlock Exclusive Travel Secrets: Get Your Free Guide Now!

 There are some other viewing points nearby with slight unusual angles, and a visitor center where there is a little shop along with cafe.
 How long you spend here ~ Around an hour, relaxing and enjoying the scenery.

-5. Taft Point Hike
+Taft Point - Yosemite

 It is a wonderful hike to add on your way back from Glacier Point.
 Yes, parking is definitely a headache but if there are no spots right at the trail head then you might get one slightly up from where Lake Serene starts or on side of the road wherever it’s allowed.